Daniele Gilardoni

 Daniele Gilardoni (born 1 April 1976) is an Italian lightweight rower.

 He is rated among the Top 10 male rowers active in 2008 and is an eleven-time gold medalist at the World Rowing Championships.

-Biography

 After his sports career he became the manager of Italians Rowing Colleges ("College Remiero Pavia" and "College Remiero Ferrara") and a Vice President of the Associazione Nazionale Atleti Canottaggio (National Association of Rowers).